seocahill/maightro-site/source/articles/analysis.html.markdown

       return schedule
 ```

-The former example is superficially similar to the algorithmic approach I take but instead of trying to schedule all trains per open block I optimize for connections, applying approximate calcuations (I guess would qualify as heuristics) to avoid unnecessary cycles.
+The former example is superficially similar to the algorithmic approach I take but instead of trying to schedule all trains per open block I optimize for connections, applying approximate calcuations (heuristics) to avoid unnecessary cycles.
 This is a pretty typical way to tackle a problem like this and produces what are known as 'greedy' algorithms:

 > [A greedy algorithm is an algorithmic paradigm that follows the problem-solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.](https://en.wikipedia.org/wiki/Greedy_algorithm)
 > -- <cite>[Wikipedia]</cite>

-My goal really is to demonstrate that using available resources, given a certain scenario, trains _could_ be scheduled a lot better.
-As opposed to finding the optimum scheduling possible or indeed verifying that.
+My goal is to demonstrate that using available resources, given a certain scenario, trains _could_ be scheduled a lot better.
+The goal is not to find the optimum scheduling possible or indeed to verify that.

 This approach also makes sense as I (generally, the exception being scenario 2) have give myself the constraint that I can’t reschedule already scheduled trains in order to make realising some version of Maytró as feasible as possible.